Updated January 2023

 This is why it's so crucial that all participants be able to trust you, the mediator.
-You are the one objective individual at the negotiation table—the stable center in the midst of all those swirling emotions, expectations, and uncertainty.
+You are the one objective individual at the negotiation table—the stable centre in the midst of all those swirling emotions, expectations, and uncertainty.

-From the very first point of contact, until the issue at hand has been resolved, the mediator must earn and maintain the trust of his or her clients.
+From the very first point of contact until the issue at hand has been resolved, the mediator must earn and maintain the trust of his or her clients.
 One of the key ways mediators accomplish this is by cultivating rapport, putting participants at ease, and establishing an atmosphere of cooperation.

 1. Trying too hard

-Mediators use several techniques to cultivate rapport with clients—calculated strategies like "matching", "pacing" and "leading", which involve carefully monitoring your client's physical stance and movements, and positioning yourself in ways that will engage without threatening.
+Mediators use several techniques to cultivate rapport with clients—calculated strategies like "matching", "pacing," and "leading," which involve carefully monitoring your client's physical stance and movements and positioning yourself in ways that will engage without threatening.

 The goal is to show each client they have your full attention and respect, without a trace of artifice.

-Things go wrong when the mediator tries too hard, and exaggerates the technique, so the client becomes aware that a strategy is being used to gain their trust.
+Things go wrong when the mediator tries too hard and exaggerates the technique, so the client becomes aware that a strategy is being used to gain their trust.

 For example, you're attempting to mirror, or "match" your client's physical posture and gestures—but make your efforts so obvious, the client figures out what you're up to and immediately shuts down.

-When clients suspect their mediator is using "tricks" to connect, they usually feel mocked or manipulated—the exact opposite of what you're aiming for!
+When clients suspect their mediator is using tricks to connect, they usually feel mocked or manipulated—the exact opposite of what you're aiming for!

-2. "Over-sharing" rather than listening
+2. Over-sharing rather than listening